Test our AI-Powered Marketing Budget Planner (Beta) - Get your budget planned

 Why Conduct a Content Gap Analysis?

-1. Boost Visibility and Organic Traffic: When you target keywords your competitors rank for, and you don’t, you’re creating new channels for your customers to find your business.
+1. Capture more search traffic: When you target keywords your competitors rank for, and you don’t, you’re creating new channels for your customers to find your business.
 Each content gap you fill represents a new opportunity for your website to appear in search results and bring qualified traffic that’s searching for the solutions you provide.

-2. Capture Competitor Traffic and Market Share: Your high-ranking competitors already show the results and content your audience wants to see.
+2. Steal competitor traffic: Your high-ranking competitors already show the results and content your audience wants to see.
 If a competitor is ranking for a high-value keyword, a content gap analysis identifies the missing article, guide, or tool you need to challenge them directly.

-3. Improve Content Efficiency and Effectiveness: Gap analysis ensures every piece you create serves a specific purpose.
+3. Stop wasting content budget: Gap analysis ensures every piece you create serves a specific purpose.
 This focused approach increases your marketing ROI by focusing resources on opportunities with proven search demand instead of aiming at speculative topics that may never attract traffic.

-4. Align content with different buyer journey stages.
-Thorough analysis shows where you’re missing content for specific stages of the customer journey.
+4. Cover the full buyer journey: Thorough analysis shows where you’re missing content for specific stages of the customer journey.
 You might, for example, have plenty of awareness-stage content, but lack the comparison guides and case studies that convert consideration-stage prospects.
 Content mapping through gap analysis helps you support customers at every touchpoint.

 How to Do an SEO & GEO Content Gap Analysis